Phil Mickelson Chipping Tips

 Speed control is very important in chipping, a chip is similar to a long lag putt.

-In order to get consistent speed on your chip shots it is very important to visualise where you want your chip shot to land.
+In order to get consistent speed on your chip shots it is very important to visualize where you want your chip shot to land.

 Professional players will choose a spot on the green, either a piece of grass or a discoloration that they can identify when they stand over their chip shot.